-Setback Minimum Building Setback Primary and Secondary Front Boundary 3m from commercial podium facade Rear Boundary Om from commercial podium facade Top-Storey Setback 3m additional setback for exterior walls of the top-most two storeys, measured from the walls of the lowest storey above the podium
+Setback Minimum Building Setbacks Primary and Secondary Road boundary 3m from commercial podium facade Rear Boundary Om from commercial podium facade Top-Storey Setback 3m additional setback for exterior walls of the top-most two storeys, measured from the walls of the lowest storey above the podium

 - b.
-The minimum setbacks of all buildings and structures are prescribed in Table 4.4.5(b) for the: - Palmerston Road, Waitara Precinct, and - Thompsons Corner, West Pennant Hills Precinct.
+The minimum setbacks of all buildings and structures are prescribed in Table 4.4.5-b for the: - Palmerston Road, Waitara Precinct, and - Thompsons Corner, West Pennant Hills Precinct.

-Table 4.4.5(b): Minimum Setbacks - Palmerston Road and Thompsons Corner Precincts
+Table 4.4.5-b: Minimum Boundary Setbacks - Palmerston Road and Thompsons Corner Precincts